Personal Training vs Group Training: What’s Best for Your Goals?

 Personal training is 1-to-1 coaching, fully tailored to you.

-A good personal trainer will:
+A good coach will:

 • Assess your starting point